 I'm sure you're now thinking, with all this time booked off how am I going to get everything done?
-You're right, you're not!
+You're right, it's not possible to get all of this done without a little bit of help.
 Now you need to look to outsourcing things where you can.
-I personally found this extremely hard to start doing this.
-I really, genuinely did!
+I personally found this extremely hard to start doing this, I genuinely did.
 Now I wish I started doing this so much earlier!

-It has freed up so much of my time!
-I do the things I enjoy and outsource the stuff I don't like or know how to do!
-Naturally you have to pay someone to do it but these people are incredibly skilled technicians (virtual assistants – VA’s) who seem to pick things up by osmosis.
-This isn't the case all the time of course but I've gotten exceptionally lucky with Diana and Haron!
+It has freed up so much of my time.
+I do the things I enjoy and outsource the stuff I don't like or know how to do.
+Naturally you will have to pay someone to do it but these people are incredibly skilled technicians (virtual assistants – VA’s) who seem to pick things up by osmosis.
+This isn't the case all the time of course but I've gotten exceptionally lucky with Diana and Haron.